cadet/CADET-Core/doc/modelling/reaction/michaelis_menten_kinetics.rst

 If :math:k_{\mathrm{I},j,i} \leq 0, component :math:i does not act as an inhibitor.

 Note: Currently, the model does not allow substrates to function as inhibitors.

+For more information on model parameters required to define in CADET file format, see :ref:`michaelis_menten_kinetics_config`.